available-degree/Olivers/README.md

-Flora: A lead generation chatbot for Eco Cleaning Fairies
+Nora: A lead generation chatbot for Scouse Clean Queen